 Construction activities related to realigning the Lewis Gulch Creek channel would involve the use of small excavators, dozers, track trucks, and skip loaders to minimize the disturbance footprint.
-Dozers, scrapers, excavators, cranes, pile-driving equipment, rollers, compacters, and paving equipment would be used to construct proposed improvements to Olema Bolinas Road and the proposed bridge.
+Dozers, scrapers, excavators, cranes, rollers, compacters, and paving equipment would be used to construct proposed improvements to Olema Bolinas Road and the proposed bridge.
+The use of pile-driving equipment is not expected to be necessary; however, the presence of certain subsurface conditions that could be encountered on-site (solid rock, non-cohesive soils) could require the limited use of pile drivers.